Xeraxlabs/DX1.0-Foodplug/README.md

 # Steps to use Application

 - Download Entire code
+- locate and open the folder named "final"
 - Open the index.html file

 Feel free to edit and use as you like, A credit to the original authors [Israel Akinwumi](https://twitter.com/akinwumidi) and [Xerax labs](https://twitter.com/xeraxlabs) will be appreciated.